Do you hear that? That’s the sound of deadlines speeding by.

 Running and maintaining legacy servers is expensive.
 Not only do unsupported systems require better IT security, but experts suggest that the ability to maintain legacy infrastructure is incredibly difficult and expensive.

-Furthermore, aging servers slow down system performance.
+Furthermore, ageing servers slow down system performance.
 This means that your business will pay the price when it comes to efficiency and your work may suffer due to the increased risk of system downtime.

 Don’t let your system suffer